Tully-cmd/CS332Lab5/README.md

 	 - ```show options```

- 11. Set the remote host and the remote ports by using the following commands.
+ 11. Set the remote host and ports by using the following commands.

 	 - ```set RHOSTS <Metasploitable IP Address>